RHESSys/RHESSys/util/params/README.txt

 ---------------
 The parameter database is organized into parameter classes which corresponds to the groupings of parameters in .def files.
-Typical class names are "Deciduous", "Red Alder", "Sandy loam".
+Typical class names are "Deciduous", "Red Alder", "sandy-loam".

 These classes are organized into a simple hierarchy, where each class may have one parent class.
 The class hierarchy is only two levels